ayeshakhatunsujana/bangla-plagiarism-detection/PROPOSAL.md

 **Reasons for Choosing this Dataset:**

 There are mainly two reasons for selecting this dataset.
 One is that the dataset contains Bangla sentence pairs labelled as paraphrases or non-paraphrases, which is essential for detecting semantic plagiarism.
 The second reason, or we can say the motivation behind the choice of this dataset, is that since semantic plagiarism detection is a growing concern, especially with AI-generated content, this dataset provides an ideal test case.

+**How Model will Differ from Existing one:**
-Actually, much work has been done in this particular area on high-resource languages, but I want to know how low-resource languages like Bangla work using transformers.
+Actually, much work has been done in this particular area on high-resource languages like English, but I want to know how low-resource languages like Bangla work using transformers for Semantic Plagiarism Detection Task.

 Dataset from Hugging Face: [https://huggingface.co/datasets/bracealround/BnPC-A-Gold-Standard-Bangla-Paraphrase-Corpus](https://huggingface.co/datasets/bracealround/BnPC-A-Gold-Standard-Bangla-Paraphrase-Corpus)